 Do I have to pay for afternoon activities and do I have to participate?
 Top

 No – all scheduled afternoon and day-off activities are included in the price if you sign up for Full Package.
 You do not have to take part in the activities but most people do as it’s a great way to get to know other campers and coaches, try something new and see a little more of the Whistler area.
-If you are on the Ski/Ride Only Package you have the option of adding on the activities so that you experience the same full day program as the other campers – you just don’t sleep at the hotel or have the meals.
-You have to buy the full activities package which offers a choice of 3 different things each day.
+If you are on the Coaching Only Package you have the option of adding on the activities so that you experience the same full day program as the other campers – you just don’t sleep at the hotel or have the meals.
+You have to buy the full week of activities which offers a choice of 3 different things, including trampolining every day.

 How much are the campers supervised?Top

 The campers are supervised throughout the day on the mountain and during the afternoon and evening activities.
 During the small amount of free time campers can walk around the village, but under 19 yr olds have to be back in the hotel by 10:00pm.
 Whistler is a small, pedestrian village, so it’s safe and easy for campers to enjoy the atmosphere of the squares and cafes and get safely back to the hotel, which is in the very centre of Whistler.
 Our staff and camp director stay in the hotel and do a room-check each night.
-We also have dedicated camp counsellors to help with supervision in the hotel as well as our ops staff.
+We also have dedicated camp counselors to help with supervision in the hotel as well as our ops staff.
 We state the camp rules very clearly during our welcome meetings and ask that campers respect them.
 This attitude of mutual respect usually means everyone can have a good time without too much trouble!
-We do not have counsellors sleeping in rooms with campers so if you need this level of supervision for your child it would be best if you accompany them.
+We do not have counselors sleeping in rooms with campers so if you need this level of supervision for your child it would be best if you accompany them.

 How do you deal with campers using drugs, alcohol or smoking?
 Top